Rahul29999/-NTT-Stock-Price-Prediction-with-LSTM-/README.md

 # NTT-Stock-Price-Prediction-with-LSTM

-                           Overview of the NTT stock price project In this training, you will use NTT stock price data to build a time series data forecasting model.
-You will begin with exploratory data analysis (EDA) of the data, and ultimately evaluate the accuracy of the model.
-You will use machine learning to predict stock prices and verify their accuracy, aiming to apply it in practice.
+                           Overview of the NTT stock price project In this Traniee project, I used NTT stock price data to build a time series forecasting model.
+I began with exploratory data analysis (EDA) to understand the data and its patterns, and ultimately evaluated the accuracy of the model.
+I applied a Long Short-Term Memory (LSTM) neural network to predict stock prices and assessed its performance to verify accuracy, aiming to apply the model in practice.
 # Task Content
  # 1. Read and analyze the Data
-Summary :  make table of contents and Import libraries to Use NTT stock price data to check data statistics, detect trends and seasonality over time, and check for outliers.
+Summary :  Make table of contents and Import libraries to Use NTT stock price data to check data statistics, detect trends and seasonality over time, and check for outliers.
 Goal : Identify trends in data and extract answers for predictive modeling.
 # 2. Data Visualization
 	overview:use seaborn  and matplot library to plot the Correlation Heatmap , historiogram plot